the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-ml-data-governance.md

 Many DL models rely on Internet data due to the sheer volume of digital content that is available on the web.
 For example, ImageNet datasets are sourced from web images from image hosting websites like Flickr, and LAION datasets come from web crawling sources like Common Crawl.
 These methods of data collection through web scraping have raised issues regarding data quality and bias due to the nature of uncurated Internet data, as well as issues of data rights as web scraped data sets often include copyrighted data or data obtained without consent that may be in violation of the data license and terms of use.
-To address the issues of licensing, some ML teams such as BigCode are choosing to only use permissively licensed data.
+To address the issues of licensing, some ML teams are choosing to only use open source or permissively licensed data.
 Because their target data is code on Github, this is a more feasible task, because many repositories have made their license explicit.
 This may be more challenging for other forms of data, particularly content scraped from the web, that may not have a license or are added to a dataset without their license explicit in the metadata.